LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

 .. note::

-   When a source file also contains plain Prolog directives and predicates, these are term-expanded but not goal-expanded.
+   When a source file also contains plain Prolog directives and predicates, these are term-expanded but not goal-expanded (with the exception of ``initialization/1`` directives, where the goal argument is expanded to improve code portability across backends).

 Default compiler expansion workflow